albuch/sbt-dependency-check/README.md

 dependencyCheckNPMCPEAnalyzerEnabled | Sets whether the or not the _experimental_ NPM CPE Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckYarnAuditAnalyzerEnabled | Sets whether the Yarn Audit Analyzer should be used.
 This analyzer requires yarn and an internet connection.
 Use `dependencyCheckNodeAuditSkipDevDependencies` to skip dev dependencies. | true dependencyCheckPathToYarn | Sets the path to the Yarn executable. |
-dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true
+dependencyCheckPNPMAuditAnalyzerEnabled | Sets whether the Pnpm Audit Analyzer is enabled.
+This analyzer requires pnpm and an internet connection.
+Use `nodeAuditSkipDevDependencies` to skip dev dependencies. | true dependencyCheckPathToPNPM | Sets the path to the `pnpm` executable. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true